Self-archiving in LUCRIS

 If you own the copyright to the publication

 Register it in LUCRIS and upload it as a PDF file in the registration process.

 If you have signed an agreement with a publisher

 If the agreement allows self-archiving, you can register your publication in LUCRIS and, at the same time, upload it as a PDF file.
-If the agreement does not allow self-archiving or is unclear, write to the publisher and ask for permission.
+If the agreement does not allow self-archiving or is unclear, contact the publisher and ask for permission.
 Letter templates can be found on our web page about copyright.

 If the publisher allows self-archiving but does not allow their published version to be used

-Most major publishers do not allow their version to be used (e.g. Elsevier, Springer).
+Most major publishers do not allow their published version to be used (e.g. Elsevier, Springer).
 Instead, you will have to use the final approved and proofread manuscript version.